asntech/biasaway/docs/modules.rst

      "-h, --help","To show the help message and exit" "-f, --foreground","Foreground file in fasta format."
-     "-n, --nfold","How many background sequences per each foreground sequence will be generated (``default: 1``)"
+     "-n, --nfold","How many background sequences per each foreground sequence will be generated (``default: 1``)" "-e, --seed","Seed number to initialize the random number generator for reproducibility (``default: integer from the current time``)"

 K-mer shuffling
 ==================================